 All Quiet on the Home Front

-All Quiet on the Home Front will be published in November 2017 but you can pre-order your copy or our special box with a print to help us financing the production of this book.
+All Quiet on the Home Front published in November 2017.
+Order your copy or our special box with a print.
 Please find all the details below:

 All Quiet on the Home Front, the long awaited first book by the photographer and writer Colin Pantall published in collaboration with ICVL Studio.
 The book includes 48 colour photographs taken between 2005-2017 and his writings narrate the story behind the work: